oetiker/sourcey-buildpack/README.md

 `SOURCEY_VERBOSE=1` will cause all output generated at build time to be sent to STDOUT.
-Note that this does look like an environment variable, but infact the compile script runs grep on your SourceyBuild.sh to find it.
+Note that this does look like an environment variable, but in fact the compile script runs `grep` on your `SourceyBuild.sh` to detect it.

-`SOURCEY_REBUILD=1` will ignore any cached copy of your binaries.
+`SOURCEY_REBUILD=1` will ignore any cached copy of your binaries and rebuild the lot.

 ## Example